rezaamini-ir/easypanel/docs/fields.md

 ```

 ### Sortable fields
-In default, none-relational fields have sorting option, but if you want to turn it off for a dedicated field, you can easily use `withoutSorting()` method on Field object:
+In default, non-relational fields have a sorting option, but if you want to turn it off for a dedicated field, you can easily use `withoutSorting()` method on the Field object:

 ```php
 public function fields(){